 Simon is your Time Trial coordinator.
 He began racing in 1986, aged 16, and has raced all fixed distances, 10m, 25m, 50m, 100m, marathon 12 hour event and lung-busting hill climbs!
 He helps to promote the Preston Evening Time Trials Series (PETTS) at Brock on the A6 on Tuesday nights – a great place for […]Full Profile ...

-Gordon is one of our newest committee members.
-His involvement in the club has increased steadily over recent years and now regularly turns out on a Sunday morning to lead C-Group rides.
+Gordon’s involvement in the club has increased steadily over recent years and now regularly turns out on a Sunday morning to lead C-Group rides.
 In the summer he joins the Wednesday evening group for the ice-cream run to Bonds.
-Gordon’s main interest is social riding where the […]Full Profile ...
+Gordon’s main interest is social riding where the objective is to enjoy the company of like-minded […]Full Profile ...